 What if I have special needs?

 The first step in addressing this question is to understand what “special needs” consist of.
 If you have a disability that requires a quiet room or a specific easy-access location, it is likely that you qualify for special needs housing.
-As soon as possible, and AT LEAST ONE WEEK PRIOR TO THE DRAW, you must CONTACT DEAN B and make and appointment to discuss the situation with her.
-These decisions are at the discretion of Dean B and the Housing Committee based on input from the Resource Office of Disabilities.
+As soon as possible, and AT LEAST ONE WEEK PRIOR TO THE DRAW, you must CONTACT DEAN B and make an appointment to discuss the situation with her.
+These decisions are at the discretion of the dean and the Housing Committee based on input from the Resource Office of Disabilities.
 If you qualify for special needs, your room will be assigned prior to the housing draw and you will not attend on the night of the draw.

-What is gender-neutral housing?
+What is gender-neutral housing and how it works?

 How can I see which rooms are available to my class before the Housing Draw?